How long it takes to learn Korean?

 6. Positive attitude and correct approach

-Learning anything has to have a correct attitude and approach towards it.
-If you think you will not get anything from your target lingo, maybe you won’t proceed.
+Learning anything requires the correct attitude and approach.
+If you think you will not get anything from your target language, you may not proceed.

 In language learning, sometimes breaks are necessary.
-So even if you don’t understand a grammar pattern, take a break.
+So, take a break even if you don’t understand a grammar pattern.

 In Korean especially, topic (은/는) and subject (이/가) markers are troublesome.

 It’s because understanding this concept takes a while.
-And you have to spend time with the language while observing it to absorb the use of it.
+You have to spend time with the language while observing it to absorb its use.

-Also, many students follow the routine of mugging up 10-30 words each day.
-But, again, this depends on your own capacity.
+Also, many students follow the daily routine of mugging up 10-30 words.
+But, again, this depends on your capacity.

-But learning just any words each day is never is a good option.
-If those terms are not associated with your life, how is it going to help you?
+But learning just any words each day is never a good option.
+If those terms are not associated with your life, how will it help you?

 You will eventually forget it.

-If you learn Religion or Politics vocabularies, the needful terms for your daily life are Pen or Laptop.
+If you are learning vocabulary for religion or politics, the terms needed for your daily life are pen or laptop.

 Then what do you think is more important?